classicwuhao/qmaxuse/README.md

 ## 3. USEAGE

 ### 3.1 Issuing a query
 Our query allows users to issue a query to select parts of a class diagram.
-To issue a query, you must do it in QMaxUSE command line.
+QMaxUSE accepts queries in command line.
 Here are some query examples:

 * Example 1: selecting classes, attributes and associations.
 	```
-	$select Person, Student.year, Student:study:Module.
+	$**select** Person, Student.year, Student:study:Module.
 	```
 	Classes: *Person*, *Student*, *Module*.
 Attribute *year (Student)* is selected.
 Association *choose* is selected.
 Note class *Module* is implicitly selected here because of *choose* association.